 Many people assume that baking longer times at lower temperature settings will solve this problem.
 It’s common to read recommendations in forums to set your oven to, for instance, 215°F (100°C) and bake for an hour or so.
 Will this work?
 Well, it might work for a specific person because they’re compensating for an incorrect oven.
 What they think is 215°F might actually be 275°F in their oven.
 But when others follow this temperature advice, they end up with fragile, brittle, underbaked clay.

 Light colored or translucent polymer clay will commonly discolor and darken during baking.
 This is not the same thing as burning.
 To prevent this, first make sure that your oven truly is baking at the correct temperature.
 Then cover your pieces to prevent the oven’s element from toasting your polymer clay project.
-For more info on covering clay and preventing browning, see my article on Tips and Tricks for Baking Polymer Clay.
+For more info on covering clay and preventing browning, see my class on Baking Polymer Clay.

 4. Using Nail Polish as a Polymer Clay Glaze

 It’s very common to see polymer clay projects, especially on craft blogs, that recommend using nail polish as a glaze or gloss finish on polymer clay.
 It’s convenient, it’s simple, and seems like such a good idea.
 Except that it’s not.
 As many, many people have found out, nail polish on polymer clay will very often turn sticky and goopy over time.
 Not all nail polishes are bad.
 Some work just fine.
 But there are thousands of brands of nail polish around the world and there is really no way of knowing which ones will work on which brands of polymer clay.
 Don’t risk it.
 Use a proper polymer clay sealer.
 If you need to use one at all.
 Yes, that’s right.
 You don’t actually NEED to seal polymer clay.
 Read more and learn which sealers are the best to use when you do want to use one.